sardok/collector/README.md

 # Collector
 An ORM library for Scrapinghub Collections API which uses HTTP requests to communicate with data storage.

-For more about Collections API visit http://doc.scrapinghub.com/collections.html
+For more about Collections API, please visit http://doc.scrapinghub.com/collections.html

 ## Examples
-Say, we have collection with following data:
+Say, we have collection with following initial data:

 ```python
 {'_key': u'foo', 'another_value': u'another_bar', 'value': u'bar'}
 {'_key': u'foo1', 'value': u'bar1'}
 ```

-#### Define a model
+#### Start with defining a model

 ```python
 from collector.field import Field